nickleomartin/sentiment_api/README.md

 # sentiment_api
-Implements a Bidirectional LSTM that utilises word (and character embeddings later) to classify sentiment as positive or negative.
-Exposes a trained model via a REST API using Django.
+A Bidirectional LSTM + MLP model to classify sentiment as positive or negative.
+Exposes the trained model via a REST API using Django.
+Currently trained word vectors from scratch.

 Getting Setup
 -------------